As discussed in this recent blog post, a calorie deficit isn’t the only factor to consider when you’re goal is to lose weight.

 Intolerances And Other Factors That Affect Your Gut’s Functionality

-As we’ve covered, the macronutrient breakdown of the calories you’re consuming makes a big difference in calories burnt and food satisfaction via digestion.
+As we’ve covered, the macronutrient breakdown of the calories you’re consuming makes a big difference in calories burned and food satisfaction via digestion.

-Food intolerances occur when an individual can’t absorb a particular food or their components (not to be confused with a food allergy- a far more serious issue).
+Food intolerances occur when an individual can’t absorb a particular food or its components (not to be confused with a food allergy – a far more serious issue).

 The most common intolerances include dairy, eggs, yeast, wheat, gluten and soy.

 The symptoms could be as simple as bloating or stomach upset, although they have a wide range of potential outcomes, including headaches and joint inflammation.